 Data analysis

 We performed the analysis using R.[19] The categorical variables are described using frequencies and percentages (age, gender, injury patterns, vehicle type etc).
 Chi-square tests were used to assess crash characteristics associated with drivers of motorcycles versus other drivers.
-Logistic regression models to assess whether drivers of age 15-18 years or 19-24 years are likely to suffer severe injury (AIS ≥ 3) to a specific body region.
+We used logistic regression to assess the association of age group (15-18 years compared with 19-24 years) and the outcomes severe injury (AIS ≥ 3) to a specific body region and death.

 References